SubstrateLabs/substrate-examples/tutorials/chat-with-an-llm/README.md

 continueThread([]);
 ```

-The script itself is mostly setting up getting user input, writing output to the screen, and creating our loop that contains the chat log.
+Most of the program above is handling user inputs, writing outputs, and running our chat loop with a log of what's been said so far.

 There's only a little bit of Substrate code required here to prompt an LLM and stream the response back.